Blind Ambition, Part II

 The Baroness nodded.
 “Of course, Grand Magistrate.
 My apologies.”

 “Accepted,” said Rene.
 He examined the papers for several moments in silence before looking up at the Baroness.
 “So it appears there are some extenuating circumstances for the Marquis’ actions in this matter.
 Are you aware of them?”

 “I am,” she said.
-“The Marquis is acting at the behest of Duke Darius Ingersoll, who sent him here to acquire samples of Blue-Eyed Angel wildflowers.
+“The Marquis is acting at the behest of His Grace Duke Darius Ingersoll, who sent him here to acquire samples of Blue-Eyed Angel wildflowers.
 Marquis Weston spent time here on Ussan while he was acquiring his medical degree, studying the benefits of the various homeopathic remedies developed here.
-The Marquis diagnosed a weaponized biological agent that has been disseminated among the populace on Narmada and remembered a similar case here that had been treated with compounds obtained from this plant species.”
+His Excellency diagnosed a weaponized biological agent that has been disseminated among the populace on Narmada and remembered a similar case here that had been treated with compounds obtained from this plant species.”

 “Unfortunately for the Marquis,” he continued, “I don’t see an easy path to the justification of taking human lives in this matter.
 According to what I’ve read, this man Hansen killed one man by stabbing him to death while he was still in his sleeping bag.”